jiayouanan/relative_keys/README.md

 # relative_keys

-This is a preliminary relative keys code for reference.
+This is a preliminary relative keys code repository for reference.

+It mainly includes model training (1), testing the explanation and monitoring explanation of SRK (2.1), OSRK (2.2), and SSRK (2.3) algorithms.
+In addition, it also includes testing explanation performance under dynamic models (2.4) and serves as an indicator for monitoring ML performance (2.5).

 Firstly, the following packages are necessary:
 ```